-Flaky, crispy, and filled with delicious flavor, Chinese Scallion Pancakes are a restaurant favorite that you can easily make at home!
-This simple, budget-friendly Green Onion Pancake or Chinese Pancakes recipe requires just 7 ingredients (one of which is water) and 40 minutes to make.
+Flaky, crispy, and filled with delicious flavor, Chinese Scallion Pancake is a restaurant favorite that you can easily make at home!
+This simple, budget-friendly Green Onion Pancake or Chinese Pancake recipe requires just 7 ingredients (one of which is water) and 40 minutes to make.
 Plus, it’s naturally vegan to boot!

-Scallion pancakes are a popular street food from China that are often served as a breakfast or snack.
+Scallion Pancake is a popular street food from China that is often served as a breakfast or snack.
 They are essentially unleavened flatbreads stuffed with alliums.
 They have a crispy, flaky texture and a delightfully savory flavor powered by toasted sesame oil and green onions.

 Some years back, I came to know about the existence of these super tasty pancakes from the Mainland China Cookbook.
 From there on I started making these pancakes – also known as Cong You Bing in Chinese – adapting them to locally available ingredients.

-Green onion pancakes are truly addictive and make up for a great snack or breakfast.
+Green onion pancake is truly addictive and make up for a great snack or breakfast.
 Although these are similar to an Indian Spring Onion Paratha, they are called pancakes.
 Who am I to disagree?

 Made with just 7 inexpensive ingredients in 30 minutes, this recipe for spring onion pancakes is one you need in your weeknight arsenal.